MBA in Finance from University of St. Thomas; Graduate Degree in Banking, University of Wisconsin-Madison

 Industry insights from Brad Stevens

-We asked Stevens to flex his expertise in the banking, insurance and small business industries by answering a few questions on trends he predicts for 2021.
+We asked Stevens to flex his expertise in the banking, insurance and small business industries by answering a few questions on trends he predicts for the near future.

-What trends in the insurance industry do you predict will be huge in 2021?
+What trends in the insurance industry do you predict will be huge in 2021 and beyond?

 “There will be a rewrite of many commercial policies to indemnify the insurers from pandemic claims.
 Insurance companies are exempting policy coverage on lawsuits that are accusing companies of exposing either clients or employees to COVID-19.
 This will remove the deep pockets that the plaintiffs are seeking to recover damages.
 How commercial entities will address this issue beyond having waivers signed by everyone going forward is unknown.”